GSA/https/pages/guide.md

 Federally operated domains do not all end in `.gov`, `.mil`, or `.fed.us`.
 Some may end in `.com`, `.org`, `.us`, or other suffixes.
 Any federally operated domain is covered by M-15-13.

-**What about domains that are only used to redirect visitors to other websites?**
+### What about domains that are only used to redirect visitors to other websites?

 These domains must follow all the same requirements and guidelines as domains used to host websites and APIs, including HSTS and preloading.

-**What about domains that are technically public, but in practice are only used internally?**
+### What about domains that are technically public, but in practice are only used internally?

 M-15-13 includes all domains and subdomains that are publicly reachable over HTTP/HTTPS, regardless of agency operational practices.

-**What happens to visitors using browsers that don't support HSTS, like older versions of Internet Explorer?**
+### What happens to visitors using browsers that don't support HSTS, like older versions of Internet Explorer?

 Browsers that don't support HSTS are simply unaffected by HSTS, so there is no harm in enabling it.

-**This site redirects users to HTTPS, but [Pulse](https://pulse.cio.gov) is saying it doesn't enforce HTTPS.**
+### This site redirects users to HTTPS -- why is Pulse saying it doesn't enforce HTTPS?

 [Pulse](https://pulse.cio.gov) looks for server-side redirects, using an appropriate HTTP response code.
 Sites that use client-side redirects -- such as a &lt;meta refresh&gt; tag or JavaScript -- will not be seen as redirects.
 To meet the M-15-13 requirement of enforcing HTTPS, agencies should employ server-side redirects (or alternatively, disable HTTP access altogether).